PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 Then : Type field will show type and Introduces two new fields `Date` and `Stock Price`.

-#### Scenario: Future date is not allowed for private type incentive stock.
+#### Scenario 2: Future date is not allowed for private type incentive stock.

 Given : I have Add Incentive Stock dialog open